top of page

 Programme may be subject to change

-Julie Ford - soft pastels
+Julie Ford - Creating spring tulips in soft pastel

 Materials being used that you may wish to bring with you to join in: